Teun/SnappetChallenge/README.md

 - Database: MS-SQL

 ### Solution Overview
-The application provides a dashboard where Teacher can see the class's porgress on Learning objectives for a selected date in table format.
+The application provides a dashboard where Teacher can see the class's progress on Learning Objectives for a selected date in table format.
 For each of the  Learning objectives, teacher can see the following:
 - Number of Students participated to work on a learning objective.
 - Number of exercises that students worked on that day.
 - Overall performance for the Learning objective like Good, Excellent or Poor.